 People who have felt jaw pain have tried several medicines and methods, to no avail.
 Many speculate about their jaw pain without adequate information and fail to use the right relief method for their discomfort.

-The good thing is, Escondido chiropractic care has helped hundreds to learn more about a little talked-about disorder known as Temporomandibular Joint Disorder or TMD.
+The good thing is, Escondido chiropractic care has helped hundreds to learn more about a little talked-about disorder known as Temporomandibular Joint Disorder or TMJ Disorder.

 What is a TMJ Disorder?

 The temporomandibular joint (TMJ) is best described as a “sliding hinge” connecting the jawbone to the skull.
 Doctors consider it a disorder when there is pain, and it is difficult to move the muscles that control the jaw.
 A disk-like structure covers the temporomandibular joint.
 This structure is supposed to make movements of the jaw smooth and painless.
 There is also cartilage that covers the jawbones and can slide whenever a person talks or chews food.
 When these typical functions are disturbed or impeded, pain sets in.

 Most of the time, TMJ pain comes and goes.
 There are cases, however, that are so serious that surgery becomes necessary.

 Based on studies, we know that at least 20 to 30 percent of the adult population suffers from occasional jaw pain or the entire TMJ disorder.
 The people who have the condition are typically in the ages of 20 and 40 years old.
 More women experience jaw pain than men.
 In some cases, people with TMJ disorder also report suffering from toothache or unexplained pain in the face and head.

 - Pain or a tender feeling in the jaw